MinfonTsai/WoW_Electrum-Server/README.md

-Electrum-server for the Electrum client
+The Electrum-server for WOWChain of blockchain client
 =========================================

+  * Author: Minfon Tsai
-  * Author: Thomas Voegtlin (ThomasV on the bitcointalk forum)
+  * fork from: ThomasV on the bitcointalk forum
   * Language: Python